-In Etobicoke, roughly 40% of dwellings are large apartment buildings, while the remainder are mainly small apartment buildings and single detached homes.
-Roughly one third of homes in this former municipality were built between 1960 and 1980, while the majority of the remaining buildings were constructed pre-1960 and in the 2000s.
-This area has a good choice of housing size options, ranging from lofts to four or more bedrooms.
-Around 60% of the units in the former municipality are occupied by homeowners whereas renters occupy the remainder.
+In Etobicoke, roughly 40% of dwellings are large apartment buildings, whereas the remainder are mainly small apartment buildings and single detached homes.
+About one third of homes in this part of Toronto were built in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 2000s.
+This former municipality is primarily composed of three bedroom and two bedroom homes.
+Homeowners occupy roughly 60% of the dwellings in Etobicoke while the rest are rented.

 It is generally possible for home buyers in Etobicoke to purchase their groceries by walking.
 Furthermore, this part of the city is a fairly good place in which to eat out, for example on Bloor Street, and there are also over 150 coffee shops in Etobicoke.
 It is also convenient to get to a selection of clothing stores on foot.
 When it comes to education, parents and their kids will welcome that no matter where their house is located in Etobicoke, both primary and secondary schools are close by.
 Apart from public schools, there are private primary and high schools.
 However, it can be challenging to reach daycares on foot.